-- 1. The Commission considers that high standards in the Chamber or Committee are of fundamental importance to the integrity of Council business and to public perception of local democracy.
-It is recognised that there are many good examples of rules for the conduct of debate and decision making in Local Authorities.
-There have, however, been some instances of poor behaviour which have led the Commission to issue this Guidance. - 2.
-The Councillors' Code of Conduct sets out Key Principles at Section 2 which include:
+- 1. High standards in the Chamber or Committee are of fundamental importance to the integrity of Council business and to public perception of local democracy. - 2.
+The Councillors' Code of Conduct sets out Key Principles at Section 5.2 and 3 which include:

-"Respect
+"Respect"